 |

-Excavator and dumpster = house be gone |
+Excavator and a dumpster: house be gone |

 Today the development potential – read as buildable square

-footage – of even a modest lot is so great that any older home, depreciated in monetary ‘value’ due to its longevity, is a sitting duck for the wrecking ball.
-Or less hyperbolically, for the excavator, because that’s the machine being deployed
+footage – of even a modest lot is so great that any older home, depreciated in monetary ‘value’ due to longevity, is a sitting duck for the wrecking ball.
+Or put less hyperbolically, for the excavator, because that’s the machine being deployed

-to get the job done.
+today to get the job done.
 A day and a half at most, several large waste bins hauled to the landfill, maybe $5,000 out of pocket – and presto, as heritage advocate Michael Kluckner puts it, the clock is reset to zero.

 |

-Heigh ho, to the landfill it's going to go |
+Heigh ho, to the landfill it goes |

 Evidently we like resetting the clock to zero.
 In the course